drohr/for-cli/README.md

 ## for-cli

-Simple python CLI to interact with the REST API for foreman. http://theforeman.org/
+Simple python CLI to interact with the REST API for foreman or the smart-proxy. http://theforeman.org/

-Make sure to change the default username/password and baseurl for your foreman installation or use the --username/password/baseurl flags.
+Make sure to change the default username/password and baseurl for your foreman installation or use the --username/password/url/port flags.

 ### Query for facts